Jonathan-Llovet/devops-toolkit/README.md

 # DevOps Toolkit

 ## About
-This is a toolkit for automating various portions of the development and operations process.
+This is a toolkit for automating various portions of the software development and operations process.

-Automation of standardized processes will help make your systems more consistent and reliable.
-This toolkit aims to help you do that.

 ## Resources for Learning about DevOps
 - [The Pheonix Project](https://www.amazon.com/Phoenix-Project-Helping-Business-Anniversary/dp/B00VATFAMI/)